SharzyL/SharzyL.github.io/about.md

 # How is this built?
 I write articles in `markdown` and converted them to `html` by [Jekyll](https://jekyllrb.com).
 The pages are hosted on [Github pages](https://pages.github.com).
-You can view the source code on this [Github repo](https://github.com/SharzyL/SharzyL.github.io).
+You can view the source code on `source` branch of this [Github repo](https://github.com/SharzyL/SharzyL.github.io).

 Due to my limited CSS skill, some features are hidden on mobile devices to avoid display disorder.